palantir/gradle-jdks/gradle-jdks-setup/README.md

       baseUrl = 'https://internal-corporate-mirror/azul-zulu-cdn-mirror'
    }

-   // Optional: You can specify CA certs which will be installed into
-   //           the extracted JDK to work with TLS interception.
-   // Default:  No CA certs are added. caCerts.put 'corporate-tls-cert', '''
-      -----BEGIN CERTIFICATE-----
-      // snip
-      -----END CERTIFICATE-----
-   '''.stripIndent(true)

    // Optional: Where to store the JDKs on disk.
 You almost certainly
    //           do not need to change this.
    // Default:  $HOME/.gradle/gradle-jdks